DaveH355/clustered-shading/README.md

 The definition of the view frustum is the space between the `zNear` and `zFar` planes.
 This is the part the camera can "see".
 Shading is only done on fragments that are in the frustum.

-Our goal is to divide this volume into a 3D grid of clusters.
-We'll define the clusters in view space so they are always relative to where the camera is.
+**Our goal is to divide this volume into a 3D grid of clusters.** We'll define the clusters in view space so they are always relative to where the camera is.

-### Dvision Scheme
+### Dvision Scheme (Z)

 <p align="middle">
   <img src="img/UniformVS.png"/>